Malakoff Diggins State Historic Park: North Bloomfield

 The visitor center has exhibits depicting life in the old mining town of North Bloomfield, with a past population of 1,500 that served as a supply base for the Diggins.
 About a block of buildings, some dating to the 1850s, are restored or re-created in a Gold Rush style, including white picket fences.
 One of the buildings is used as park headquarters and there is a museum with old artifacts, and a model showing how hydraulics worked.
 In summer, park rangers lead tours through a general store, a furnished home, and a drugstore whose shelves are lined with bottles, boxes and vials of medicines.
 A church, schoolhouse and other buildings are also part of the tour.
+One of the restored structures is St. Columcille’s Catholic Church.
+Originally built in Birchville in 1865 as an armory, later converted to a church, dismantled in 1971 and re‑erected at Malakoff Diggins State Historic Park.

 Park facilities include hiking trails, picnic area, swimming and fishing, a campground and rustic cabins that can be rented by campers.

 Humbug Days, including a parade and barbecue, is an annual event.